 Founder and driving force behind Clifton Eventers

-With the need to balance her career and eventing interests, Frances was unable to compete higher than Intermediate level before moving in 1987 with her employer to Melbourne, Australia, where she maintained her interest in eventing, albeit at Novice level, and developed a new interest in breeding.
+In 1987 Frances moved with her employer to Melbourne, Australia, where she maintained her interest in eventing, albeit at Novice level, and developed a new interest in breeding.
+Within weeks of arriving she had bought another horse.

-In 1993 she moved with her family, which included two horses and four Great Danes, to Auckland, New Zealand.
-Ponies were acquired for her two children and she continued to experiment with a small-scale breeding programme that was specifically designed to produce top quality eventers.
+In 1993 Frances moved to Auckland, New Zealand with her family, which by now included two children, Hush, a brood mare and four Great Danes.
+Ponies were acquired for the children and she continued to experiment with a small-scale breeding programme that was specifically designed to produce top quality eventers.
+Hush eventually died at her home in Clifton Road, Whitford, aged 25.

 The breeding programme was not a great success, not the least problem being that she kept breeding fillies and not colts!
 Frances also realised it was more efficient and a better predictor of future talent to see young eventers demonstrate their paces when a few years old.